-Since 1991, the Charity has distributed over £120 million to a range of services for young people, including youth clubs, arts projects, counselling initiatives, supplementary schools, parental support schemes, sports programmes and academic bursaries.
-Visit our Programme Area pages to learn about some projects we have previously funded.
+Since 1991, the Charity has distributed over £186million to a range of services for young people, including youth clubs, arts projects, emotional wellbeing initiatives, supplementary schools, parental support schemes, sports programmes and academic bursaries.

 Grants are awarded to registered charities, state schools with an open admissions policy and organisations with automatic charitable status.
 Occasionally grants are awarded to local authorities in the Charity’s Beneficial Area who are working with voluntary sector partners.
 National organisations applying to the Charity should have a track record and reputation in the Charity’s Beneficial Area.